scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 ````

 We do not have the fake but self-signed certificate.

 So ingress is ok, secret is ok but we have an issue with our let's encrypt certificate.

 Moreover quoting: https://stackoverflow.com/questions/59356528/kubernetes-tls-secret-certificate-expiration
 > In general, "Kubernetes ingress Controller Fake certificate" indicates problems on the certificates itself or in your setup.

-I found that Kubernetes does not support wildcard on DNS name :(.
+I found that Minikube Ingress does not support wildcard on DNS name :(.

 Therefore I created a dedicated certificate for `appa.prd.coulombel.it`.
 Following same procedure as [How to generate a self-signed certificate: TXT record validation](#how-to-generate-a-self-signed-certificate-txt-record-validation).